Food Establishment Inspections

 Compliance and follow-up (recheck) inspections are conducted as needed in addition to the routine inspections.
 During any type of inspection, Health Department Staff work to educate food establishment employees as to why certain practices are not acceptable and how these practices can contribute to food-borne illness.

-- There are 45 items or categories under which violations may be written when conducting a food inspection.
-Each item has a weight assigned to it which contributes to the inspection score.
+There are 58 items or categories under which violations may be written when conducting a food inspection.
+These violation categories are divided into Foodborne Illness Risk Factors and Good Retail Practices.